pcg79/nfl_api/README.md

 ## Code of Conduct

-Everyone interacting in the NflApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pcg79/nfl_api/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the NFLApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pcg79/nfl_api/blob/master/CODE_OF_CONDUCT.md).